plone/plone.recipe.alltests/README.txt

   needs to be configured correctly to run all tests for all specified eggs.

 exclude
   A list of eggs which should be excluded from the test runs.
+The values are interpreted as Python regular expressions.

 package-map
   An buildout section containing a mapping of distribution names to package